Times change and my website needed to change too. To see the 2020 update of this page click this link

 Dips are continued until no living mites are found on skin scrapings.
 When Amitraz does not cure dogs at the manufacturer’s FDA-suggested dose, veterinarians sometimes resort to increasing the dip concentration or frequency.
 I no longer use these products because better options are available. (ref)

 Milbemycin is also sold in a formula designed to kill ear mites in cats. .
 Although not designed for use against demodex, it has been effective in treating the mites when they are confined to the area in and surrounding the ear.

 This is a compound similar to ivermectin.
 Because of that, the same warning given for ivermectin apply to moxidectin.
 It is also sold to kill internal and external parasites on livestock.
-Bayer Pharmaceutical Co. has added moxidectin to their topical flea-control/heartworm preventative product, Advantage Multi® aka Advocate Spot On® Although as of 2009 it had not been approved for treatment of demodectic mange in the United States, it is approved for this use in Canada and Europe.
+Bayer Pharmaceutical Co. has added moxidectin to their topical flea-control/heartworm preventative product, Advantage Multi® aka Advocate Spot On® .
+Although as of 2009 it had not been approved for treatment of demodectic mange in the United States, it is approved for that use in Canada and Europe.
 (I mentioned this ref to its use in the treatment of mange earlier in this article.
 If you and your veterinarian are faced with a stubborn case of demodectic mange in a canine pet, periodic moxidectin dosing is probably a better choice than ivermectin given at the same frequency.
 That is because moxidectin persists longer in the pet's blood stream than do ivermectin-containing products.(ref))